-Any security-related incident must be reported through a Security Incident process and must be managed according to the Incident Response Plan of Epinion.
+Any GDPR-related incident must be reported through a Security Incident process and must be managed according to the GDPR-Incident Response Plan of Epinion.
 The plan must cover technical, legal and administrative aspects of incident management, including any relevant regulatory requirements (data breach notification laws, for example) as well as compliance requirements.

-In case of major incidents, the incident must be escalated to be handled within the Business Continuity Plan.
+In case of major incidents, the incident must be escalated to be handled by the GMT.

-The Operations Director is accountable for ensuring the development and ongoing review of the Security Incident process and the Business Continuity Plan.
+The Operations Director is accountable for ensuring the development and ongoing review of the Security Incident process and developing a Business Continuity Plan when this is needed.

-Exceptions to The Information Security Framework may only be authorized by the Operations Director.
+Exceptions to The Information Security Framework may only be authorized by the CEO

 Once per quarter CMT must be informed about all outstanding exceptions and their current status.

 Failure to comply with The Information Security Framework could harm Epinion’s business and reputation and furthermore relations with clients, public authorities and partners.

 Behavior contrary to The Information Security Framework that could damage Epinion’s security or reputation will be taken very seriously and may result in instant dismissal and potentially a claim for damages.